-- 1. Read chapters one and two of your text, V Chappell, R. (2014).
-Social welfare in the Canadian system (5th ed.). - 2.
+- 1. Read chapters one and two of your text, Social welfare in the Canadian system. - 2.
 As a result of your reading assignment, write down at least three (3) questions that you would find beneficial to discuss in class. - 3.
-Prepare for a quiz on the assigned readings. - 4.
+Prepare for a test on the assigned readings. - 4.
 Read this course outline and be prepared to discuss in class.